CenterforCyberIntelligence/ThreatInsight-Analyzer/README.md

 - Ensure that your OpenAI API key is kept secure and not exposed in the code or version control system.
 - The application includes a domain blocking system to prevent analysis of known malicious or phishing websites.
 Blocked domains are stored in `app/data/blocked_domains.txt`.
 - The application uses environment variables for configuration, which can be set in a `.env` file in the project root.
+- Comprehensive input sanitization is implemented via the `sanitize_input` utility function in `app/utilities/sanitizers.py`, which protects against XSS, SQL injection, and other common web application vulnerabilities by:
+  - Decoding URL-encoded input
+  - Removing NULL bytes
+  - HTML entity encoding to prevent script execution
+  - Type preservation for non-string inputs
+- URL validation includes checks for proper format, allowed protocols (HTTP/HTTPS only), domain blocklisting, and HTTP 200 response validation to ensure the URL is accessible before processing.

 ## Testing